Bodo Ramelow: Minister President of Thuringia

 Following elections in September 2014, Ramelow was elected by the Landtag as Minister President of Thuringia on 5 December 2014 with the support of the Social Democratic Party and the Greens, which had joined the Left in a coalition.
 This vote, which Ramelow won in the second round, marked the first time the Left had won the leadership of any of Germany's states since the reunification of Germany in 1990.

 Ramelow's government lost its majority in the 2019 state election, though his party moved into first place for the first time in any German state.
-Government formation was complicated by the major success of The Left and the far-right Alternative for Germany (AfD), who between them held a majority.
+Government formation was complicated by the fact that The Left and the far-right Alternative for Germany (AfD) held a majority between them.
 All major parties had pledged their opposition to working with AfD, while the CDU, FDP, and AfD refused to work with The Left.
 On 5 February 2020, Ramelow was defeated in the Landtag election for Minister President after AfD voted with the FDP and CDU to elect FDP leader Thomas Kemmerich.
 After it surfaced that Kemmerich may have cooperated with AfD leader Björn Höcke to win the election, Ramelow published a tweet with a photo of Adolf Hitler shaking hands with Paul von Hindenburg during his inauguration as Chancellor alongside a photo of Höcke shaking hands with Kemmerich.
 The tweet also included a 1930 statement from Hitler about the Nazi Party's position as kingmaker after the 1929 Thuringian election.

-In February 2020, Ramelow was criticized because a tweet from the year 2012 surfaced where he posted a photograph of the Soviet Premier Joseph Stalin and commented "Comrade Stalin ;-)".

 On 4 March, Ramelow was again elected as Minister President by the Landtag due to the abstentions of the CDU and FDP.
 After the vote, he refused to shake the hand of Björn Höcke, leader of the Thuringian AfD.

+In February 2020, Ramelow was criticized because a tweet from the year 2012 surfaced where he posted a photograph of the Soviet Premier Joseph Stalin and commented "Comrade Stalin ;-)".

 During the COVID-19 pandemic in Germany, Ramelow became one of Germany's most prominent critics of lockdowns.
 Under Ramelow, Thuringia was the first state to lift restrictions following the first wave, and Ramelow resisted lockdown measures requested by Angela Merkel during the second wave in late Autumn and the run-up to Christmas.
-In January, as Thuringia became Germany's worst affected state, Ramelow announced that he regretted this decision and now supported a hard lockdown.
+In January 2021, as Thuringia became Germany's worst affected state, Ramelow announced that he regretted this decision and now supported a hard lockdown.

+Ramelow was voted out of office following the 2024 Thuringian state election, in which the red-red-green minority coalition lost more seats and The Left was overtaken by the AfD as the largest party.
+He remained acting Minister-President until a new government was formed.
+Though he was re-elected to the Landtag from the Erfurt III constituency, he announced plans to contest the Bundestag constituency Erfurt – Weimar – Weimarer Land II in the 2025 federal election.
+In the election he was elected on the first vote.

+He was succeeded as Minister-President in December 2024 by Mario Voigt (CDU).